GetPsyched/printer/README.md

          "data": {}
        }
        ```
-   - `POST <url>/html?target=<preset>`: The rules are the same as the PDF endpoint.
+   - `POST <url>/html?target=<design>`: The rules are the same as the PDF endpoint.

-## Developing your own presets
+## Developing your own designs

 Setup the project?
 Good.
-Here's what you need to know to kick-start developing your own presets:
+Here's what you need to know to kick-start developing your own designs:

-- The directory where you will be creating your preset(s) is `src/<preset>`.
+- The directory where you will be creating your design(s) is `src/<design>`.
 - Within this directory, you must create a `page.svelte` file.
-This is the entry point of your preset.
+This is the entry point of your design.
 From here, you can either expand to multiple `.svelte` files via imports or stick to one, it's up to you.
-  - For importing the data into your `page.svelte` file, export a variable named `data` (see other presets for reference)
+  - For importing the data into your `page.svelte` file, export a variable named `data` (see other designs for reference)
   - If you want to use TailwindCSS for styling, please see how to enable compiling TailwindCSS [below](#usage).
-- Once you've created your preset, you have 2 options to feed it data.
+- Once you've created your design, you have 2 options to feed it data.

   1. Using the CLI
   2. By running the server and calling the relevant API endpoints.